AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 There's more of these, but they don't add any new concerns.

 ## Conversion between user datatypes and generic representation

+We now get a more precise kind for `Rep`:

 ```wiki
 -- Representable types of kind *